00jackson/Portfolio/README.md

 # Installation
 To run this project locally, please follow these steps:

-* Clone the repository:
+        Clone the repository:

-        (*bash)
         git clone https://github.com/your-username/project-name.git

         Navigate to the project directory:

-        (*bash)
         cd project-name

         Install the dependencies:
         npm install

-* Open your preferred web browser and visit http://localhost:3000 to access the application.
+        Open your preferred web browser and visit http://localhost:3000 to access the application.

 # Contributing